flycheck/flycheck/README.md

 Flycheck
 ========

-Flycheck is flymake reloaded with
+Flycheck is “flymake done right” with

 - an improved customization interface based on major modes (instead of file name patterns),